JAC-CS-Game-Programming-Fall22/1-Breakout/README.md

 # 🧱 Breakout

+You can view the pretty version of the notes [here](https://jac-cs-game-programming-f21.github.io/Notes/#/2-Breakout).

 ## 🎯 Objectives

 - **Sprite Sheets**: Allows us to condense all the images we need to load for our game into one big image, with each sprite assigned a specific area in the sheet.